NL

 Our main tasks

-1) inventory of existing youth research
+1) inventory of existing youth research in a Knowledge data base

 3) development of an international dimension